-$\operatorname{MSA(\cdot)}$, $\operatorname{MCA(\cdot)}$ represent multi-head self-attention and multi-head cross-attention mechanisms, respectively, which take query, key, and value as inputs. $\operatorname{FFN(\cdot)}$ represents a Feed Forward Network consisting of two fully connected layers and an activation function.
-In the multi-head cross-attention mechanism of the decoder, the output of the previous layer of the decoder is transformed by the weighted sum of the discrete latent variables $\mathbf{z}^l$.
-This replaces the abnormal features in $\mathbf{q}^l$ with discrete latent variables, which are prototypes of normal features acquired during training, thereby increasing the reconstruction error of the abnormal areas.
+$\operatorname{MSA(\cdot)}$ and $\operatorname{MCA(\cdot)}$ represent multi-head self-attention and multi-head cross-attention mechanisms, respectively, which take query, key, and value as inputs. $\operatorname{FFN(\cdot)}$ represents a feed-forward network consisting of two fully connected layers and an activation function.
+In the multi-head cross-attention mechanism of the decoder, the output of the previous decoder layer is transformed by the weighted sum of the discrete latent variables $\mathbf{z}^l$.
+This process replaces the anomalous features in $\mathbf{q}^l$ with discrete latent variables, which are prototypes of normal features acquired during training, thereby increasing the reconstruction error in the anomalous areas.

 During training, the input $\mathbf{h}^0$ of the encoder is reconstructed using the output $\mathbf{d}^{L}$ of the $L$-th layer of the decoder.
-That is,
+That is:

-where $\Gamma(\cdot)$ represents the mapping to the same embedding space as $\mathbf{h}^0$.
+where $\Gamma(\cdot)$ represents a mapping to the same embedding space as $\mathbf{h}^0$.
 The loss function used for training HVQ-Trans is defined as follows:

-Here, $\operatorname{sg}(\cdot)$ represents a stop gradient operation that makes the gradient zero during backpropagation.
-Since the quantization of latent variables includes non-differentiable operations, following \cite{HierRL, EstimOP, VQ-VAE}, this study estimates the gradient using the Straight-through estimator (i.e., the gradient with respect to the encoder output will be replaced by gradient of that with respect to the quantized encoder's features).
+Here, $\operatorname{sg}(\cdot)$ represents a stop-gradient operation that prevents gradients from being backpropagated.
+Since the quantization of latent variables involves non-differentiable operations, following \cite{HierRL, EstimOP, VQ-VAE}, this study estimates the gradient using the straight-through estimator (\textit{i.e.,} the gradient with respect to the encoder output is replaced by the gradient with respect to the quantized encoder features).

-At inference time, the anomaly score is calculated using the Mean squared error (MSE) between $\mathbf{h}^0$ and $\mathbf{\tilde{h}}^0$.
-HVQ-Trans is a method for detecting structural anomalies and employs a patch-wise bottleneck structure.
+At inference time, the anomaly score is calculated using the Mean Squared Error (MSE) between $\mathbf{h}^0$ and $\mathbf{\tilde{h}}^0$.
+Since vector quantization replaces continuous abnormal latents with discrete normal codes, abnormal patches in $\mathbf{h}^0$ are ideally reconstructed to corresponding normal patches.
+Thus, MSE is a reasonable scoring metric to detect abnormal patches.
+On the other hand, HVQ-Trans is a method for detecting \textit{structural anomalies} and employs a patch-wise bottleneck structure.
 Therefore, it is difficult for HVQ-Trans to detect logical anomalies that require long-range feature dependencies.
 Next, we describe our proposed method, which focuses on detecting logical anomalies.